-In an effort to keep our campuses safe we have closed all Gateway buildings to outside guests.
-Only returning and prospective students and college faculty and staff are allowed on campus at this time.
+In an effort to keep our campuses safe only returning and prospective students and college faculty and staff are allowed on campus at this time.
+We have closed all Gateway buildings to outside guests.
 Visit our Red Hawks Care website or updates regarding college operations and services.

 Join the discussion.
 Broaden your cultural knowledge, share your perspective and unique insights at Gateway’s Diversity 365 cultural events on campus.
 See below for our list of D365 campus events.
 At the bottom of the page, you’ll also find information about requesting a sign language interpreter.

 Learn more about Between the Lines: A Diversity, Equity and Inclusion Book Club, a book club that picks literature that will spark engaging, insightful and necessary conversations surrounding social justice.

 Everyone is encouraged to participate, and all participants are eligible to pick up a SAAM shirt and SAAM swag item from the Kenosha Learning Success Center Welcome desk.
 Only current students are eligible for gift card prizes.

 Bring awareness by using our SAAM Zoom background!

 14 Days of Sexual Assault Awareness Month (SAAM) Challenge

 Join us in creating awareness of sexual assault by participating in the 14 days of Sexual Assault Awareness Month (SAAM) Challenge!

 Prizes: Each day we will randomly select one participant for that day to receive a $10 Kwik Trip gas card.
 At the end of the event, we will select one person at random who participated in all 14 days of the SAAM challenge to receive a $150 gift card.